harveyp123/ICCD_SpTrn_SLR/README.md

 ##### Sparse training:
-we follow same experiment setup as RigL paper, using weight magnitute for drop and weight gradient for grow.
+we follow same experiment setup as RigL paper (rigging the lottery: making all tickets winners), using weight magnitute for drop and weight gradient for grow.